 |School mission and unique qualities (as provided by the school):|

-SUNY Cobleskill graduates transfer to places such as Cornell University, the University at Albany, Binghamton, Buffalo, Stony Brook, Environmental Science and Forestry at Syracuse, and others.
+The faculty and staff's commitment to meeting student needs is the hallmark of a Cobleskill education.
+The college offers small classes, excellent facilities, and a hands-on learning environment that features extensive experiential learning opportunities through internships and field experiences.
+A diverse study-abroad program allows students to travel and take classes in a variety of countries while pursuing a Cobleskill degree.
 A unique early medical school assurance program allows eligible students to apply for guaranteed admission to Upstate Medical University at the close of their freshman year, without ever having to take the MCATs.
-Articulation agreements ensure easy transfer to other colleges within the State University of New York system.
+Articulation agreements ensure a seamless transfer to colleges within the State University of New York system.

 |School type||public, coed college|